Find Business Schools

 The states with the most job growth for Clinical Research Coordinator are Utah, Arizona, and Missouri.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-Clinical Research Coordinator Salary
+How Much Does a Clinical Research Coordinator Make?

-The average yearly salary of a Clinical Research Coordinator ranges between $65,000 and $208,000.
+The typical yearly salary for Clinical Research Coordinators is somewhere between $65,000 and $208,000.

 undefined